Workiva/over_react/doc/wrapping_js_components.md

 Areas of similarity between this and a functional component declaration are:

-1. The typing on the left hand side of the declaration is created the same way (`UiFactory<SomeProps>`)
+1. The typing on the left hand side of the declaration is created the same way (`UiFactory<SomeJsComponentProps>`)
 1. A generated config (`_$SomeJsComponentConfig` here) is necessary and ignored by the analyzer

 The differences are: